asingam2017/fa18-516-11/project-paper/report.md

 ## Architecture

 Computer vision is an interdisciplinary field that deals with how computers can be made for gaining high-level understanding from digital images or videos.
 Images are treated as a matrix of pixel values.
 By applying convolutional, mathematical operation, features such as edges, brightness or blur can be extracted as feature maps from the images.
 This process goes through series of convolutions followed by pooling to reduce the size the of the images for further processing.
 In the end, various features of the image are flattened into vector and create deep neural network to classify the image, in our case, whether it is a dog or cat.
-VGG Net is very popular image network that reduced the errors in the image classification and improved the processing performance from the predecessor image network models.
-We will create our based neural network model using a small sample dataset of 2000 images from the given 20,000 images and apply this on top of the pre-trained model that is optimized based on ResNet net algorithm.
+VGGNet is very popular image network that reduced the errors in the image classification and improved the processing performance from the predecessor image network models.
+We will create our based neural network model using a small sample dataset of 2000 images from the given 20,000 images and apply this on top of the pre-trained model that is optimized based on VGGNet algorithm.
 So that our effort is incremental and minimal.

 ## Dataset